hasura/graphql-engine/manual/custom-microservices/connecting-to-postgres-from-microservice.rst

    • Getting microservices...
    • Custom microservices:
-   NAME   STATUS    INTERNAL-URL   EXTERNAL-URL app    Running   app.default    http://app.electrocardiogram29.hasura-app.io
+   NAME   STATUS    INTERNAL-URL   EXTERNAL-URL app    Running   app.default    http://app.gram29.hasura-app.io

    • Hasura microservices:
-   NAME            STATUS    INTERNAL-URL           EXTERNAL-URL auth            Running   auth.hasura            http://auth.electrocardiogram29.hasura-app.io data            Running   data.hasura            http://data.electrocardiogram29.hasura-app.io
+   NAME            STATUS    INTERNAL-URL           EXTERNAL-URL auth            Running   auth.hasura            http://auth.gram29.hasura-app.io data            Running   data.hasura            http://data.gram29.hasura-app.io
-   filestore       Running   filestore.hasura       http://filestore.electrocardiogram29.hasura-app.io
+   filestore       Running   filestore.hasura       http://filestore.gram29.hasura-app.io
    gateway         Running   gateway.hasura
    le-agent        Running   le-agent.hasura
-   notify          Running   notify.hasura          http://notify.electrocardiogram29.hasura-app.io
+   notify          Running   notify.hasura          http://notify.gram29.hasura-app.io
    platform-sync   Running   platform-sync.hasura
    postgres        Running   postgres.hasura
    session-redis   Running   session-redis.hasura
    sshd            Running   sshd.hasura

 As we can see from the list, Postgres microservice is available at "Internal URL" (hostname) ``postgres.hasura``.
 Internal URL should be used while accessing any microservice from inside the cluster.
+Since our microservice is going to be deployed on the cluster, we should use the internal URL.
 The port is ``5432``.

-The username and password can be accessed through Hasura Secrets.
+Username and password can be accessed through Hasura Secrets.

 .. code-block:: bash
    :emphasize-lines: 7-8